jamercee/signet/signet/command/templates/README.txt

 This directory contains the signet secure loader template.
-It will be customized by signet.commands.build_ext during the build phase.
+It will be customized by signet.commands.build_signet during the build phase.

 If you provide you're own loader template, you'll need the following three
 declarations: